afdezcl/kemenu/README.md

 # kemenu

-Adjoin web app, for neighbor management written in Java and Angular.
+Kemenu web app, for menu management written in Java and Angular.

-## IMPORTANT!: Use npm as follows:
+## IMPORTANT!: Use npm as follows

 1. `bash kemenu-frontend/npm run start`